acoomans/SimulatorRemoteNotifications/README.md

 Install the pod(s) by running:

     pod install

+### Install the static library

+1. Copy the project file in yours
+2. Link your binary with the library, under _Target_ > _Build Phases_ > _Link binary with libraries_ then add the _libSimulatorRemoteNotifications.a_
+3. set `OTHER_LINKER_FLAGS="-ObjC"` for your target

 ### Install manually

 1. clone this repository
 2. add the files in the _SimulatorRemoteNotifications_ directory to your project
-3. set `OTHER_LINKER_FLAGS="-ObjC" for your target
+3. set `OTHER_LINKER_FLAGS="-ObjC"` for your target

 ## Usage

-In your iOS project:

-1. Add the _SimulatorRemoteNotifications_ directory into your project.
+### Listening for mock remote notifications

-2. Add `#import "UIApplication+SimulatorRemoteNotifications.h"` to your application delegate.
+First add `#import "UIApplication+SimulatorRemoteNotifications.h"` to your application delegate.

-3. Add `[application listenForRemoteNotifications];` to _application:didFinishLaunchingWithOptions:_
-4. Implement either _application:didReceiveRemoteNotification:_ or _application:didReceiveRemoteNotification:fetchCompletionHandler:_ (background notification, iOS7)
+Then implement either _application:didReceiveRemoteNotification:_ or _application:didReceiveRemoteNotification:fetchCompletionHandler:_ (background notification, iOS7).

+Finally call start listening for mock remote notifications:

+	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

+    	...

+		#if DEBUG
+			[application listenForRemoteNotifications];
+		#endif

+    	return YES;
+	}

-When called, _application:didRegisterForRemoteNotificationsWithDeviceToken:_ receives a token in the following format instead of random characters:
+When _listenForRemoteNotifications_ is called, _application:didRegisterForRemoteNotificationsWithDeviceToken:_ receives a token in the following format instead of random characters: `simulator-remote-notification=IP:PORT`

-	simulator-remote-notification=IP:PORT

 The default port number is 9930.
-If you want to change the port, use:
+If you want to change the port, use _setRemoteNotificationsPort_ before calling _listenForRemoteNotifications_:

-	[application setRemoteNotificationsPort:1234];
+	application.remoteNotificationsPort = 1234;

-To send a remote notification, send an udp packet to localhost:9930.
+Now, to send a remote notification, send an udp packet to localhost:9930.

+Note that if you send a notification while the app is in the background, _application:didReceiveRemoteNotification:fetchCompletionHandler:_ will only be called when you bring the app to the foreground.

+### Sending a mock remote notification from the command line

-You can do this from the terminal by using netcat:
+You can send mock remote notifications from the terminal by using netcat:

 	echo -n '{"message":"message"}' | nc -4u -w1 localhost 9930

-Note that if you send a notification while the app is in the background, _application:didReceiveRemoteNotification:fetchCompletionHandler:_ will only be called when you bring the app to the foreground.
+### Sending a mock remote notification in tests

+First add `#import "ACSimulatorRemoteNotificationsService.h"` to your test

+Send you notification with

+	[[ACSimulatorRemoteNotificationsService sharedService] send:@{@"message":@"message"}];

+You can change the host (default: 127.0.0.1) and port (default: 9930) with

+	[[ACSimulatorRemoteNotificationsService sharedService] setRemoteNotificationsPort:1234];
+	[[ACSimulatorRemoteNotificationsService sharedService] setRemoteNotificationsHost:@"10.0.0.1"];

 ## Examples

-You can look at _SimulatorRemoteNotificationsExample.xcodeproj_ for examples.
-It contains two targets, where:
+You can look at _SimulatorRemoteNotifications.xcodeproj_ for examples:

-- _SimulatorRemoteNotificationsExample_, application:didReceiveRemoteNotification: is called
+- in _SimulatorRemoteNotificationsExample_, the _application:didReceiveRemoteNotification:_ method is called
-- _SimulatorRemoteNotificationsBackgroundExample_, application:didReceiveRemoteNotification:fetchCompletionHandler: is called
+- in _SimulatorRemoteNotificationsBackgroundExample_, the _application:didReceiveRemoteNotification:fetchCompletionHandler:_ method is called

 ## Documentation